callmefredcom/railwaydeploy/README.md

 ### requirements.txt

 **.gitignore**

-This is where you’ll declare the files you don’t want to commit to your GitHub repo.
+This is where you’ll declare the files you don’t want to commit to your GitHub repo (e.g. .env file).
+Remember that you'll need a .env local file to store your environment variables for local testing.

 **Procfile** (to start the deployment)